 Sound Transit will provide King County Metro with Sounder and Link schedules for the regional automated trip planning database.

-King County Metro and Sound Transit will add or modify current schedule data into the regional automated trip planning database as changes are made and provide such changes to the other parties as soon as possible.
+King County Metro and Sound Transit will add or modify current schedule data, and add it to appropriate trip planning databases as changes are made and share such changes with the other Party.

 c.
 Fare Media Services